Blue-fronted Amazon Parrot: Profile and Information

 Exercise

 Amazons are very active parrots, and the blue-fronted is no exception.
-They should be allowed at least three to four hours of out-of-cage activities per day, most especially if they have small cages.
+They should be allowed at least three to four hours of out-of-cage activities daily, especially if they have small cages.
 This allows for playtime and space to spread their wings.

-The blue-fronted Amazon parrots enjoy climbing and chewing, so owners should provide them with plenty of toys, ropes to swing on and ladders to climb.
+The blue-fronted Amazon parrots enjoy climbing and chewing, so owners should provide plenty of toys, ropes to swing on, and ladders to climb.
 Make a few extra toys available for them when they’ve chewed and exhausted the ones initially provided.

-Bath time always is always a special activity the blue-fronted Amazon parrots.
+Bath time is always a special activity for the blue-fronted Amazon parrots.
 A special bowl of water should be provided for this purpose.

-Some parrots don’t mind being spritzed with water, while others would rather have a bath in the sink.
+Some parrots don’t mind being spritzed with water, while others would rather bathe in the sink.
 You can use this opportunity to bond with your bird beyond training tricks and speeches.

 Would you like to have a blue-fronted Amazon parrot?
 Do you think you can take care of one?
 Share with us in the comments.